Invoice Factoring FAQ

 Ledgered line of credit

-An Invoice or A/R Factoring Company also known as Factors can be a part of banks or independent companies like Bankers Factoring, buy your invoices to a third party B2B or B2G Customer at a discount with or without recourse.
+An Invoice or A/R Factoring Company, also known as a Factor, can be a part of banks or independent companies like Bankers Factoring, buy your invoices to a third party B2B or B2G Customer at a discount with or without recourse.

 If you have solid B2B or B2G Customers and waiting 30-90 days for payment puts your business in a cash crunch, then you are a candidate for invoice factoring.
 Factoring can cost 1.5-5% of your total invoice amount so make sure you have the gross margins to factor your invoices.

 Factoring is the most common type of asset-based lending to turn good receivables into working capital.
 Unlike bank financing, which is balance sheet and tax return driven, factoring is based on the creditworthiness of your B2B or B2G customers.